Field-Day-2022/.github/CONTRIBUTING.md

 ~~~

 ### 4. Apply Your Changes
-- Manually apply your changes to a copy of the main branch from the original repository.
+- Manually apply your changes to a copy of the dev branch from the original repository.
 - Follow these guidelines:
   - Focus on one feature or fix per branch.
   - Avoid bundling multiple changes in a single branch.